 Method Race Wheels MR701/MR703

 We decided to install Method Race Wheels MR703 on our AWD 2021 Transit, because the dimensions are identical to the factory wheels, and because, well, we think they look absolutely amazing!
-If you’re into off-roading, the Bead Grip on these wheels allows to deflate the tire to lower pressures without loosing the bead which is quite nice.
+If you’re into off-roading, the Bead Grip on these wheels allows to deflate the tire to lower pressures without losing the bead which is quite nice.
 The difference between the MR701 and MR703 is aesthetic: the MR701 has a 8 window design and the MR703 has a 12 window design.
 We paired the MR703 wheels with all-terrain KO2 tires (faroutride.com/ford-transit-larger-tires-upgrade) for a HUGE improvement over the stock setup. 🤩

 The wheels/tires combo fits like a glove with the FVC roof rack (faroutride.com/roof-rack)! 🤩